-If you believe that the world is heading towards digital forms of everything, including currency, then Bitcoin isn’t a bad bet.
+If you believe that the world is heading towards digital forms of everything, including currency, then Bitcoin or Ethereum probably aren’t bad bets.
 It’s advised to know that that is all it will be for the time being, a gamble.

 Those are great questions but let’s try and get a sense first of how much a single Bitcoin could be worth.

 How much a Bitcoin is worth has a lot to do with how many people are using it.
 Let’s say that Bitcoin attains the status of gold, a commodity that it often been compared to.
 Very simply let’s compare their market capitalizations, or what it’s worth as a whole.

 If you stacked up all the gold in the world, conservative estimates indicate that would be 170,000 tons, and each ounce is worth $1300, then all the gold in the world would be worth $7 trillion.
 Bitcoin’s market cap (as of Sept 18, 2017) is $66.5 billion.
 At those valuations, gold is worth more than 100 times Bitcoin’s current market cap.